 Integrated Studies Program

-Calumet College of St. Joesph's Integrated Studies program offers an integrative, a cross-disciplinary approach to study.
+Calumet College of St. Joseph's Integrated Studies program offers an integrative, cross-disciplinary approach to study.

 The Integrated Studies Program, part of General Education, offers a Bachelor’s degree with an integrative, cross-disciplinary approach to study.
 The program allows students to design a customized and specific course of study to best suit their educational and professional objectives, with emphasis on critical thinking and communication skills.
 Further, this degree allows students the freedom of studying subjects in a holistic and contextual way.

 An academic advisor in consultation with the Program Director assists the student in the development of a program of study.

 Students with this major will shape their curriculum to pursue a career of their choosing.
 In addition, students may pursue Integrated Studies to prepare for graduate school.

 Dr. Carrie Hutton, M.S., M.S.E., Ed.D

 Objectives and requirements

 Upon completion of this program, it is expected that students will: